Microsoft/azure-docs.cs-cz/articles/traffic-manager/quickstart-create-traffic-manager-profile-powershell.md

 ---
-title: 'Rychlý Start: vytvoření profilu pro vysokou dostupnost aplikací – Azure PowerShell – Azure Traffic Manager'
+title: Quickstart:Create a profile for high availability of applications - Azure PowerShell - Azure Traffic Manager
-description: Tento článek rychlý Start popisuje, jak vytvořit profil Traffic Manager pro sestavení webové aplikace s vysokou dostupností.
+description: This quickstart article describes how to create a Traffic Manager profile to build a highly available web application.
 services: traffic-manager
 author: asudbring
 mnager: twooley